evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

     $ sudo ln -s /etc/nginx/sites-available/evewspace /etc/nginx/sites-enabled/evewspace
     $ sudo service nginx reload

+Note: if you have multiple virtual domains on your nginx server, put "underscores_in_headers on;" in nginx.conf instead.

 Congratulations!
 Your Eve W-Space instance should now be available at whatever your ip or host name was from the Nginx config.
 Please see the :doc:`getting_started` page for your next steps.
 Keep in mind that your instance will have a default administrator registration code until you change it, so do that ASAP.